 A co-worker asked me this question: What is Couch Potato Investing?
-It may not be obvious what I mean when discussing this investing concept for those starting out.
+For those starting out, it may not be obvious what I mean when discussing this investing concept.
 There are great primers on Couch Potato Investing out there.
 Read them as well.

 The Couch Potato Investor label is quite descriptive.
 These investors do not wish to be bothered by day-to-day investing issues.
 They want to set up their investments and occasionally come back and take simple actions on their portfolio (in military terms, fire and forget).